IvanPerez9/ExpiringOnNetflixSoon/README.md

   - Case 0: Get the info from the .env file created before
   - Case 1: It ask for your Netflix email, password, user profile and country

-- When completed, it will show a list of shows and films that are about to expire or if you are lucky it will display a message saying that you have nothing that is about to expire.
+- When completed, it will show a list of shows and films that are about to expire or if you are lucky it will display a message informing that you have nothing that is about to expire.